slash4you/karotz2mqtt/README.md

 ## DBUS proxies

 I had to do another trick to successfully control both ears.
-Indeed, ears-daemon provided with last violet rootfs ( 12.07.19.00 ) which was included into freeeabbits-os is buggy.
+Indeed, ears-daemon provided with last violet rootfs ( 12.07.19.00 ) which was included into freerabbits-os is buggy.
 With this release I managed to successfully control the position of one ear, but not the other one.
 That's why I had to replace it with a previous release provided with 11.12.21.00 rootfs, like this :

 ```
 -bash-4.1# ls -l /usr/karotz/bin/ears-*